xarantolus/sensibleHub/README.md

 - Two songs have the same artist if the artist attribute is not empty and equal (case insensitive) after being put through the `CleanName` function in [`store/album.go`](store/album.go).
 - Two songs are in the same album if that attribute is not empty, the above applies for the artist and the same applies for the album name.
 - A song should have *one* artist, every other performer is mentioned in brackets in the song title, e.g. like `Title (feat.
 Artist2 & Artist3)`.
 If this is not done, the "Featured in" listing of the artists' page might not display all relevant songs.
+- All cover images are squared.
+Any that aren't will be cropped and some part of the image will be removed.

 ### Browser support